-Dr Natalya Chernyshova is a historian of the Soviet Union and Belarus at the University of Winchester, UK.
+Dr Natalya Chernyshova is a historian of the Soviet Union and Belarus at Queen Mary University of London, UK.
 She has published on late Soviet consumer culture, including a monograph, Soviet Consumer Culture in the Brezhnev Era (Routledge, 2013), and on Belarusian history.
 Her current project is a political biography of Petr Masherau, the First Secretary of the Belarusian Communist Party and the popular leader of Soviet Belarus during 1965 - 1980.
 The project is supported by the British Academy Mid-Career Fellowship (2020-2022).

 She received her MA (with Merit) in European Studies and PhD in History from King's College London.
 Her professional experience includes working as Belarus Media Project Coordinator and editor of the Belarus Reporting Service at the Institute for War and Peace Reporting in London, UK.